MicrosoftDocs/learn/learn-pr/azure/deploy-aspnet-apps-azure-app-service-pipelines/includes/5-provision-azure-resources.md

 With the build artifacts successfully generated and published into Azure Pipelines, you're ready to proceed to the next step.
 This step isn't dependent on the build, instead it involves provisioning of the Azure resources into which you will deploy artifacts.
 Starting with the predefined **ASP.NET** templates simplifies generation of the YAML pipeline you'll now modify, as your first set of deployment steps.
-This deployment follows the concept of *Infrastructure as code*.
+This deployment follows the concept of *Infrastructure as Code*.

-## What is Infrastructure as code?
+## What is Infrastructure as Code?

-Infrastructure as code (IaC) applies DevOps principles to manage and maintain services that are traditionally the responsibility of infrastructure and platform teams within an IT organization.
+Infrastructure as Code (IaC) applies DevOps principles to manage and maintain services that are traditionally the responsibility of infrastructure and platform teams within an IT organization.
 These services include compute, networking, and storage components that serve as the basis for deployment of software, which is the primary focus of development and operations teams.
 IaC started gaining prominence with the advent of cloud technologies, which practically eliminated dependency on physical, on-premises infrastructure.

 IaC leverages automation to set up infrastructure services and control their configuration.
 By using IaC, you can automatically provision Azure App Service web apps and Azure SQL databases, into which you can subsequently deploy your apps and load your data.
 This approach offers a range of benefits, including consistency, scalability, agility, and repeatability.